Seokguram: Architecture

-The tradition of carving the image of Buddha in stone, holy images, and stupas into cliff walls and natural caves began in India, for the drawing of their own Gods into rock to make statues.
+The tradition of carving the image of Buddha in stone, holy images, and stupas into cliff walls and natural caves began in India, for the drawing of their own gods into rock to make statues.
 This practice was transferred to China and then Korea.
 The geology of the Korean Peninsula, which contains an abundance of hard granite, is not conducive to carving stone images into cliff walls.
-Seokguram is an artificial grotto made from granite and is unique in design.
-The small size of the grotto indicates that it was probably used exclusively by the Silla royalty.

-The Seokguram grotto is symbolic of a spiritual journey into Nirvana.
-Pilgrims were to start at Bulguksa or at the foot Mt.
-Tohamsan, a holy mountain to the Silla.
-There was a fountain at the entrance of the shrine where pilgrims could refresh themselves.
-Inside the grotto, the antechamber and corridor represented the earth while the rotunda represented heaven.

 The basic layout of the grotto includes an arched entrance which leads into a rectangular antechamber and then a narrow corridor, which is lined with bas-reliefs, and then finally leads into the main rotunda.
 The centerpiece of the granite sanctuary is a Buddha statue seated in the main chamber.
 The identity of the Buddha is still debated.
 The Buddha is seated on a lotus throne with legs crossed.
-The Buddha has a serene expression of meditation.
 The Buddha is surrounded by fifteen panels of bodhisattvas, arhats and ancient Indian gods in the rotunda and is accompanied by ten statues in niches along the rotunda wall.
-The main hall of Seokguram houses a Bojon statue Bodhisattva and his disciples.
 Forty different figures representing Buddhist principles and teachings are in the grotto.
 The grotto was built around these statues to protect them from weathering.
-The ceiling of the Seokguram grotto is decorated with half moons; the top is decorated with a lotus flower.
+The ceiling of the Seokguram Grotto is decorated with half moons; the top is decorated with a lotus flower.
 Silla architects used symmetry and apparently employed the concept of the golden rectangle.

 The grotto is shaped by hundreds of different granite stones.
 No mortar was used in its construction; the structure is held together by stone rivets.
 The construction of the grotto also utilized natural ventilation.
 The dome of the rotunda is 6.84 meters to 6.58 meters in diameter.

+The Seokguram Grotto is symbolic of a spiritual journey into Nirvana.
+Pilgrims were to start at Bulguksa or at the foot of Tohamsan, a holy mountain to the Silla.